telemaxx/mapsforgesrv/README.md

 The ready2use folder is now located in the bin folder: git\mapsforgesrv\mapsforgesrv\bin<br/>
 Only one jar containing everything you need.
+	1. mapsforgesrv-fatjar.jar developed with java version 11, needs java 11 to run
+	2. mapsforgesrv4java8.jar developed with java version 8, should run on all java starting version 8

 Whats different to the origin?